Society for Effecting the Abolition of the Slave Trade: Foundation

-"In 1787, approximately three-quarters of the people on Earth lived under some form of enslavement, serfdom, debt bondage or indentured servitude.
-There were no slaves in Britain itself, but the vast majority of its people accepted slavery in the British West Indies as perfectly normal."

 The Quakers decided to form a small, committed, non-denominational group so as to gain greater Church of England and Parliamentary support.
 The new, non-denominational committee formed in 1787 had nine Quaker members and three Anglicans.
 As Quakers were not prepared to receive the sacrament of the Lord's Supper according to the rites of the Church of England, they were not permitted to serve as Members of Parliament, having Anglican members strengthened the committee's likelihood of influencing Parliament.
 The new society was named the Society for Effecting the Abolition of the Slave Trade, later often referred to simply as the Abolition Society.

 The reverberations from what happened on this spot, on the late afternoon of 22 May 1787, eventually caught the attention of millions of people around the world, including the first and greatest student of what today we call civil society.
 The result of the series of events begun that afternoon in London, wrote French political philosopher Alexis de Tocqueville decades later, was "absolutely without precedent...If you pore over the histories of all peoples, I doubt that you will find anything more extraordinary".

 The building that once stood at 2 George Yard was a bookstore and printing shop.
 The proprietor was James Phillips, publisher and printer for Britain's small community of Quakers.
 On that May afternoon, after the pressmen and typesetters had gone home for the day, 12 men filed through his doors.
 They formed themselves into a committee with what seemed to their fellow Londoners a hopelessly idealistic and impractical aim: ending first the slave trade and then slavery itself in the most powerful empire on Earth." -- Los Angeles Times: The Idea That Brought Slavery to Its Knees.